kuszewski/iris-k3s/README.md

 Helm can be thought of as a package manager for Kubernetes.
 You can read more about how to install it at https://helm.sh/docs/intro/install/

 * On MacOs: Use brew, `brew install helm`
-* On Windows: Use chocolaty, `choco install kubernetes-helm`
+* On Windows: Use chocolatey, `choco install kubernetes-helm`

 ### Create kubernetes secret for access to containers.intersystems.com